-Board/sheet insulation is an ideal choice for loft conversions.
-It’s easily attached to sloping edges of your roof, whilst offering outstanding insulation.
-Safer options include water and fire resistance boards.
-They can even be ordered online and pre-cut to fit your exact requirements.
+Board or sheet insulation is an ideal choice for loft conversions as it’s easily attached to the sloping edges of your roof, whilst offering outstanding insulation.
+Safer options include water and fire resistance boards, which can be ordered online and pre-cut to fit your exact requirements.

-+ Many materials and options available, safer and greener
+- Many materials and options available, which are both safer and greener

 - Higher cost than other types of insulation

 - Higher energy cost to produce synthetics used in cheaper sheets